 Each of the specialists selected for this initial phase of the program have a longstanding relationship with the school.
 Many of our past and current families already have established relationships with them, and all underwent an extensive review of references from local professionals in pediatric fields.
 They are each certified in their area of expertise, have been vetted through the school’s background check process, and are excited to be a part of this effort to support student needs on campus.
 Additionally, each specialist has committed to attending on-campus faculty planning sessions to ensure an integrated working relationship with the school and to better understand the Stevenson pedagogy.

-Time will be integrated into the daily schedule and after school for students to receive this one-on-one support.
+Time is integrated into the daily schedule and after school for students to receive this one-on-one support.
 Our established model of classroom-based, small-group, instruction for all learners allows for specialists to work alongside teachers without classroom disruption.
-There is specific time built into the PK-4 schedule when Erica Herro, Michelle Scheid, and specialists may provide additional support in the classroom under the guidance of the teacher.
-Students in Grades 5-8 will be able to receive additional support from Erica, Jessica Gentry, and specialists in the classroom during their Learning Strategies and Computer Use classes.
-If a quiet space is needed, specialists can meet with students in a free space on campus.
+There is specific time built into the PK–4 schedule when Erica Herro and other specialists may provide additional support in the classroom under the guidance of the teacher.
+Students in Grades 5–8 will be able to receive additional support from Erica in the classroom and from other specialists outside of the classroom during non-academic blocks.

 If more time is needed than the class schedule can allow, parents can work with Erica and Molly Bozzo to determine an appropriate solution.

 Regular planning and frequent communication between the specialists and faculty is an important part of this effort.
-Teachers in PK-4 will track progress using Stevenson’s comprehensive framework of skills and progress will be passed from one grade to the next.
-Specialists will provide additional information to teachers from their one-on-one work and observations of students.
-If this model of progress monitoring is successful, we will expand the framework of skills to Grades 5-8.
-Advisors will communicate with specialists who are working with their advisees and with the student’s other teachers.
+Teachers in PK–Grade 8 will track progress using Stevenson’s comprehensive framework of skills and progress will be passed from one grade to the next.
+Specialists will provide additional information to teachers and parents from their one-on-one work and observations of students.